stewartweiss/ossd_resources/opensourcelinks.md

 projects, not necessarily software.

-* [Three women who built their own open hardware](https://www.redhat.com/en/open-source-stories/because-we-had-to) is a collection of videos from **RedHat** about open hardware projects.
+* [Three women who built their own open hardware](https://www.redhat.com/en/open-source-stories/because-we-had-to) is a collection of stories from **RedHat** about three women who started open hardware projects.

 * [RedHat Featured Video: Four stories about collective discovery](https://www.redhat.com/en/open-source-stories/collective-discovery) is a video from RedHat about how  citizen scientists are using open hardware to make groundbreaking discoveries